Zunawe/web-boilerplate/README.md

 ## Usage

-Copy the repo and run `npm setup` to make sure everything is installed correctly.
-This entire repository is nothing but a manifestation of my opinions, so feel free to disagree with, tweak, or embrace anything.
-You could even fork it and make your own.

 Remember to create a `.env` file with `NODE_ENV` set to `development`.
 Otherwise you'll probably have build issues, or at the very least you won't get things like hot module replacement and debug logging.
-This file shouldn't be committed.
+The `.env` file shouldn't be committed, it should be used for configuration specific to the system running the server.
 You should also go through `package.json` and make sure all the fields are filled and correct.

+This entire repository is nothing but a manifestation of my opinions, so feel free to disagree with, tweak, or embrace anything.
+You could even fork it and make your own.

 ### Import/Export Pattern